 There is a lot of back and forth on the subject of Pinterest Group Boards right now.
-Are they even worth our time in late 2019?
+Are they even worth our time?
 Many seasoned bloggers say they aren’t performing the way they used to and to just archive them and pin to your own boards.
 Others find they’re still working.

 Personally, I have archived a lot of my group boards that aren’t performing well.
 But pinning to a handful of high-quality group boards is still working for me.
 So I’m not ready to give them all up.

 *Updated* Whether or not you choose to use group boards will have to be based on your personal results.
 I’m currently pinning to fewer boards than ever and focusing on my strongest boards.
 Meaning, the boards that are bringing me the most impressions and links clicks.
 You can find out which boards perform best for you in your Pinterest Analytics.

 For some, a group board could be one of your strongest boards.
 If that’s the case, I’d encourage you to keep using those boards.

 Why aren’t Group Boards as effective as they once were?

 Over time, people have started using group boards to just drop their pins and run.
 They aren’t actively engaging with the third party pins.
 So Pinterest now sees the pins on those group boards as being boring, inactive pins that no one is interested in.
 Therefore they’re not getting shown in people’s feeds.

 Having said that, I do believe group boards can still offer value to newbie bloggers.
 They help get your name/face/brand out there in front of more eyes.
 Getting seen will lead to more followers, increased blog traffic, and potentially more chances to make money!

 BUT, for group board to be effective, it’s important to choose quality boards and engage heavily with the other pins within that board.